 • Collaboration tools such as whiteboard, shared notes, and polling

-This teleconference tool is worth the cost, which includes features such as:
+This teleconference tool, formerly known as GoToMeeting, is worth the cost, which includes features such as:

 • Screen sharing on desktops, tablet, or smartphone